Archaeologists Discover Ancient ‘Fast Food’ Bar In Pompeii

 — The Guardian (@guardian) March 27, 2019

-Other recent discoveries in Pompeii have shed light on the kind of life people lived in the ancient city before Mount Vesuvius erupted in 79 A.D., burying most of the population.
+Other recent discoveries in Pompeii have shed light on the kind of life people lived in the ancient city before Mount Vesuvius erupted in 79 C.E., burying most of the population.
 The Regio V site is rich with artifacts that have were literally preserved in time.
-Shops, gardens, artwork, alleys and streets are just a few of the things researchers have discovered while digging in the area.
+Shops, gardens, artwork, alleys, and streets are just a few of the things researchers have discovered while digging in the area.

 Excavating has also revealed the horrible way in which the residents of Pompeii died.
 National Geographic reported that plaster castings and computer simulations have indicated that victims died not because they suffocated from breathing smoke and ash, but because of extreme exposure to heat.